What is TNM?

 Shari was formerly a television and radio writer, improv artist and creator of cutting-edge salons and events.
 In late 2020, Foos joined sparks & honey, Omnicom’s technology-based cultural consultancy, as a Senior Cultural Briefing Apprentice.
 A vocal advocate for the causes close to her heart, she is the recipient of the New Directions for Veterans Community Hero Award (2015) and The Antioch University Los Angeles Lifetime Achievement Award (2016).
 Shari serves on the boards of Coalition for Engaged Education and City Kids Foundation and is a co-founder of IKAR LA.

-Articles By Shari:
+Articles By or Featuring Shari:

 "The Narrative Method inspired our staff and opened us up to new ways of seeing ourselves and each other.
 It was riveting."

 "The Narrative Method is highly innovative and remarkably applicable across multiple sectors.
 It brings an entirely new methodology in fostering significantly improved communications, teamwork, and morale.
 The results are both immediate and striking."

 – Adlai Wertman, Founding Director,